 - Add seasonings and cook until tender.
 Add butter (or olive oil), minced garlic and lemon pepper, then cook additional 3 to 5 minutes until tender.
 S&P to taste.

 - Preheat oven.
 Preheat oven to 400°F.

-- Add green beans to pan and season.
+- Season.
 Place green beans on pan and drizzle with oil and sprinkle with S&P.

 - Roast in oven.
 Roast until edges are slightly brown, about 20-25 minutes.